swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook.md

 - [ ] Model is not accessible on the Internet and cannot be used anywhere
 - [ ] Model requires manual deployment on the cluster
 - [ ] Model cannot be trained on hardware other than the local machine
+- [ ] Model cannot be trained on custom hardware for specific use-cases

 You will address these issues in the next chapters for improved efficiency and collaboration.
 Continue the guide to learn how.